facg3/NewMusicAPI-/README.md

 ## NewMusicAPI Team

+Our can view our app using [Github pages] ( https://facg3.github.io/NewMusicAPI-/ )

-## Who are we :
+## Who are we:

-Hanan Qwaider .
-Tariq Al Qzaz .
+-Hanan Qwaider.
+-Tariq Al Qazzaz.
-Walaa Montaseb.
+-Walaa Montaseb.
-Mohammud mortaja .
+-Mohammud Mortaga.

-## How we work ?
+## How we work:

-In our time we work in group the first function and XHR request and create a API key in the first day ... then we divided ourselves pairs one work in CSS and HTML the other make another function but all what we do are completely work .
+For the past 2 days, we worked in a single group on the first function and XHR request and create an API key in the first day, then we divided ourselves to pairs, one worked on DOM manipulation while the other worked on another function.

-## The files in our project:-
+## The files in our project:

--logic.js : functions .

--test.js : we haven't function to  test it but we separate dom  from logic js .
+-logic.js: contains the used functions.

+-test.js: However, we ended up not making any tests as a result of mixing DOM and logic functions together :-1:

--style.css : To give our project a nice form .
+-style.css : To give our project a nice look.

--index.html : To write a paragraph and tittle .
+-index.html : To specify the structure of the app.

 ## Our project:

-it's a website that help you to search a bout best songer for your singer and the links that move you to youtube side when you click .
+It's a website that helps you search for the top 10 popular songs for your favorite artist, including the links that take you to youtube.com to view the video!

-## What we doing :
+## How it was done:

--We Create API key for search Music .
+-We created an API key to search for the music.

--We creart a request XHR then .
+-We created a XHR request.

--We write the function that return aboject of songs for the button search that take a textfildes that's I add it (singer) .
+-We coded the functions that return an object of songs and an input field that takes a text and looks it up in that object.

--Then we creat a function that take APIKEY YOUTUBE.
+-After that we created a function that grabs the Youtube API and connected these two functions together.

--Ten we connect this function together by callback function that's define it in the main function .

-You can view our app using  [Github pages]( https://facg3.github.io/NewMusicAPI-/ )